SJoCurtis/191work/HW-2/README.md

 - I highly recommend leaving these mostly alone.

 ## The Required Link to Another Site
-I didn't know what to do,[so I put the link to an article discussing absurdism in post-modern art.](https://www.inquiriesjournal.com/articles/36/absurdism-in-post-modern-art-examining-the-interplay-between-waiting-for-godot-and-extremely-loud-and-incredibly-close) Im an absurdist, so why the heck not.
+I didn't know what to do,[so I put the link to an article discussing absurdism in post-modern art.](https://www.inquiriesjournal.com/articles/36/absurdism-in-post-modern-art-examining-the-interplay-between-waiting-for-godot-and-extremely-loud-and-incredibly-close) I'm an absurdist, so why the heck not.
 Everyone can enjoy.